hodaUsama/hodaUsama.github.io/_posts/2025-05-17-Probabilities.md

 categories: [statistics, beginner]
 tags: [random-variable, pmf, pdf, cdf, discrete, continuous, quantile]
 math: true
+description: Learn how to understand and visualize random variables using PMF, PDF, and CDF.
+Covers discrete vs continuous distributions with real examples and intuitive plots.

 ---

-How can we model the outcome of a random process?
-What’s the difference between discrete and continuous probability?
+What’s the difference between **a PMF, PDF, and CDF** — and how do they relate to **random variables?**
-And how do we **visualize** all of that?

-This post answers these questions — with intuitive charts and real-world examples.
+In this post, we’ll break down the key types of random variables (discrete vs continuous), show you how to visualize them, and explain how these concepts power real-world applications in statistics and machine learning.
 ---

 <div class="series-nav">